NDP Leader Jagmeet Singh Calls for the End of For-Profit Nursing Homes at C.A.R.P.’s Annual General Meeting

 Singh also used his address to make a pitch to older voters, following the lead of other federal leaders who have used the C.A.R.P.
 AGM in the past as a launching pad for their party’s senior platform.

 “It’s an important tradition at the C.A.R.P.
 AGM that the leaders of the federal parties come to us to offer their ideas of and to discuss their party’s vision for older Canadians,” said C.A.R.P.
-President Moses Znaimer, during his introduction to Singh.
+President Moses Znaimer (founder and CEO of ZoomerMedia), during his introduction to Singh.

 In 2014, then Liberal leader Justin Trudeau unveiled his party’s senior platform at the group’s AGM, and went on to win the next election, capitalizing on what Znaimer referred to as the “power of our numbers at the voting booth.”
 And in 2017, newly minted Conservative leader Andrew Scheer shared his party’s message to older voters, which obviously failed to resonate with older Canadians on voting day.